xescugc/jsmoo/README.md

 ### builder

-Created a defines a function to build the attribute if not initialized, if it has a Boolean value it will call the function `build${attributeName}` (if it start with _ then `_build${attributeName}`) but you can override this by passing a string with the name of the builder function that you want, this function would have the `this` context of the class.
+Defines a function to build the attribute if not initialized, if it has a Boolean value it will call the function `build${attributeName}` (if it start with _ then `_build${attributeName}`) but you can override this by passing a string with the name of the builder function that you want, this function would have the `this` context of the class.

 __Example:__